credibil/.github/profile/README.md

 <img src="logo-lockup.svg" alt="logo" width="30%"/>

-Credibil provides a framework — a collection of libraries — for use in the development of anti-fragile, hyper-distributed applications.
+Credibil provides a framework — a collection of libraries — for use in the development of antifragile, hyper-distributed applications.

 ## Building Blocks